-We continue to create a culture of DE&I in the workplace in order to promote and effect change at the corporate and community levels.
+We continue to create a culture of DEI&B in the workplace in order to promote and effect change at the corporate and community levels.
 We support establishing a work environment where everyone has equal opportunities to learn and grow.
-Our DE&I efforts are guided by the following principles:
+Our DEI&B efforts are guided by the following principles:

-- Diversity is the representation of different people in an organization. - Equity is ensuring that everyone has fair, just and equal opportunities at work.

-- Inclusion is ensuring that everyone has an equal opportunity to contribute to and influence every part and level of a workplace. - Belonging is ensuring that everyone feels safe and welcome at work.
+- Diversity is the representation of different people in an organization. - Equity is ensuring that everyone has fair, just and equal opportunities at work. - Inclusion is ensuring that everyone has an equal opportunity to contribute to and influence every part and level of a workplace. - Belonging is ensuring that everyone feels safe and welcome at work.

-We regularly use our employee newsletter and communications meetings to share information, opportunities and updates with our workforce on our DE&I and other initiatives.
+We regularly use our employee newsletter and communications meetings to share information, opportunities and updates with our workforce on our DEI&B and other initiatives.
 We are committed to providing equal opportunity in all aspects of employment and do not tolerate discrimination or harassment of any kind.
 We maintain a policy against unlawful discrimination, harassment and retaliation which sets forth our position on the prohibition of all forms of discrimination and harassment in the workplace.

 Safety, Health and Well-being.
-Providing our employees with a healthy and safe working environment is essential.
+We have health and safety team members to support compliance requirements and also promote and encourage employees to maintain healthy and safe lifestyles.
 Our goal is to reduce the potential for injury or illness by maintaining safe working conditions, such as providing proper tools and training to all employees.
 Additionally, we offer resources to our employees to encourage healthy habits, such as health coaches, wellness incentives and a diabetes prevention program.

-As a global organization, we are committed to following local government guidance related to COVID-19 in every jurisdiction where we operate, including adherence to requirements for temporary site closures.
-We have focused on and continue to focus on ensuring the health and safety of our global workforce during the COVID-19 global pandemic, including, among other things, by facilitating, and for certain locations, requiring certain employees to work from home, directing social distancing and implementing extensive health screening and sanitation policies at our facilities to ensure the safety of all essential employees.
-As part of our COVID-19 response-plan, we implemented onsite health screening, Company-funded COVID-19 testing and onsite COVID-19 vaccination in our Lowell, Massachusetts headquarters.
+As a global organization, we followed and continue to follow local government guidance related to COVID-19 in every jurisdiction where we operate.
+In particular, we continue to follow government-issued orders, we have directed social distancing, we have minimized our in-person workforce and we continue to adhere to requirements for temporary site closures.
+We have implemented extensive onsite health and safety protocols to protect our employees, including onsite health screening, free private COVID-19 testing, and onsite COVID-19 vaccination clinics in our Lowell, Massachusetts headquarters.
 We also supported our workforce with advice and guidance on protecting their own health and the health of their families.
 We will continue to prioritize the health and safety of our employees during the remainder of the COVID-19 pandemic and thereafter.